snovvcrash/PPN/redteam/infrastructure.md

     handle /files/* {
         file_server {
-            # there should be this "files" directory in root
+            # There should be this "files" directory in root
             root /home/snovvcrash/www
             #browse
         }